When Will Gas Prices Go Back Down?

 The impact of gas prices on individual drivers depends heavily on the type of car they own, how much they drive and how far.
 In addition, gasoline usage has varied wildly in the past two years, as the pandemic drove down demand.

-Here's how much more you're spending compared with last week, last month and last year.
+Here's how much a typical single driver is spending on gas compared with last week, last month and last year.

 Gas price comparison